ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

   - Expertise level
     - Expert: The Attacker works in or is actively studying computer science, networking, computer applications, IT, or another technical field.
     - Non-expert: The Attacker does not work or study in, or is a novice in, a technical field.
-  - Proximity to Victim
+  - Proximity to Target
-    - High: Lives with Victim or has easy physical access to Victim and/or Victim’s possessions.
+    - High: Lives with Target or has easy physical access to Target and/or Target’s possessions.
-    - Medium: Has some physical access to the person and possessions of someone who lives with Victim, such as when the Attacker and Victim are co-parenting a child.
+    - Medium: Has some physical access to the person and possessions of someone who lives with Target, such as when the Attacker and Target are co-parenting a child.
-    - Low: Does not live with or have physical access to Victim and/or Victim’s possessions.
+    - Low: Does not live with or have physical access to Target and/or Target’s possessions.
   - Access to resources
     - High: The Attacker has access to resources that may amplify the impact of other characteristics.
 These could include, but are not limited to, funds (or control over “shared” funds), persons assisting them in stalking behavior, or employment that provides privileged access to technology or individuals’ personal information.
     - Low: The Attacker has access to few or no such resources.

-In addition, the Victim also has characteristics which influence the threat analysis.
+In addition, the Target also has characteristics which influence the threat analysis.
 As with Attacker characteristics, these are not intended as a definitive taxonomy.

   - Expertise level
-    - Expert: The Victim works in or is actively studying computer science, networking, computer applications, IT, or another technical field.
+    - Expert: The Target works in or is actively studying computer science, networking, computer applications, IT, or another technical field.
-    - Non-expert: The Victim does not work or study in, or is a novice in, a technical field.
+    - Non-expert: The Target does not work or study in, or is a novice in, a technical field.
   - Expectation of Unwanted Tracking
-    - Suspecting: The Victim has reason to believe that Unwanted Tracking is a likely risk.
+    - Suspecting: The Target has reason to believe that Unwanted Tracking is a likely risk.
-    - Unsuspecting: The Victim has no particular reason to be concerned about Unwanted Tracking.
+    - Unsuspecting: The Target has no particular reason to be concerned about Unwanted Tracking.
   - Access to resources
-    - High: The Victim is generally able to safely access practical and relevant resources.
+    - High: The Target is generally able to safely access practical and relevant resources.
 These might include funds to pay a car mechanic or private investigator, law enforcement or legal assistance, or other resources.
-    - Low: The Victim is generally unable to safely access practical and relevant resources.
+    - Low: The Target is generally unable to safely access practical and relevant resources.
   - Access to technological safeguards
-    - High: The Victim is able to safely use, and has access to, technological safeguards such as active scanning apps.
+    - High: The Target is able to safely use, and has access to, technological safeguards such as active scanning apps.
-    - Limited: The Victim is able to safely use, and has access to, technological safeguards such as active scanning apps, but is unable to use their full capacity.
+    - Limited: The Target is able to safely use, and has access to, technological safeguards such as active scanning apps, but is unable to use their full capacity.
-    - Low: The Victim is not able to use technological safeguards such as active scanning apps, due to reasons of safety or access.
+    - Low: The Target is not able to use technological safeguards such as active scanning apps, due to reasons of safety or access.

 It is also appropriate to define who is using the Location-tracking Tags and incorporate this into a model.
-This is because if protocols overly deprioritize the privacy of tracking Tags’ users, an Attacker could use a Victim’s own Tag to track them (see {{balancing-privacy-and-security}}).
+This is because if protocols overly deprioritize the privacy of tracking Tags’ users, an Attacker could use a Target’s own Tag to track them (see {{balancing-privacy-and-security}}).

   - Tracking Tag usage
-    - Attacker only: The Attacker controls one or more Location-tracking Tags, but the Victim does not.
+    - Attacker only: The Attacker controls one or more Location-tracking Tags, but the Target does not.
-    - Victim only: The Victim controls one or more Location-tracking Tags, but the Attacker does not.
+    - Target only: The Target controls one or more Location-tracking Tags, but the Attacker does not.
-    - Attacker and Victim: Both the Attacker and Victim control one or more Location-tracking Tags.
+    - Attacker and Target: Both the Attacker and Target control one or more Location-tracking Tags.

 Any of the threat analyses above could be affected by placement of the Tag(s).
-For instance, a Tag could be placed on a Victim's person, or in proximity to a Victim but not on their person (e.g. a child's backpack).
+For instance, a Tag could be placed on a Target's person, or in proximity to a Target but not on their person (e.g. a child's backpack).

   - Tag placement
-    - Tag on Victim's person or immediate belongings: This attack vector allows an Attacker to track a Victim in a fine-grained way.
+    - Tag on Target's person or immediate belongings: This attack vector allows an Attacker to track a Target in a fine-grained way.
 It is also more likely that this attack would trigger an alert from the Tag.
-    - Tag(s) in proximity to Victim but not on their person (e.g. child's backpack, car): While this is a less fine-grained attack, it may also be less likely to be discovered by the Victim.
+    - Tag(s) in proximity to Target but not on their person (e.g. child's backpack, car): While this is a less fine-grained attack, it may also be less likely to be discovered by the Target.
 A child may not realize the significance of an alert or know how to check for a Tag.
 A parent may not think to scan for such a Tag, or may have more difficulty finding a Tag in a complex location such as a car.
-    - Tags nearby but not used for Unwanted Tracking (e.g. false positives by companions or on transit): While this is not an attack vector in its own right, repeated false positives may discourage a Victim from treating alerts seriously.
+    - Tags nearby but not used for Unwanted Tracking (e.g. false positives by companions or on transit): While this is not an attack vector in its own right, repeated false positives may discourage a Target from treating alerts seriously.
-    - Multiple Tags using multiple types of placement: This attack vector may trick a Victim into believing that they have fully addressed the attack when they have not.
-It also allows for a diversity of monitoring types (e.g. monitoring the Victim's precise location, monitoring a child's routine, monitoring car usage).
+    - Multiple Tags using multiple types of placement: This attack vector may trick a Target into believing that they have fully addressed the attack when they have not.
+It also allows for a diversity of monitoring types (e.g. monitoring the Target's precise location, monitoring a child's routine, monitoring car usage).

 ### Example scenarios with analyses

 The following scenarios are composite cases based upon reports from the field.
 They are intended to illustrate different angles of the problem.
 They are not only technological, but meant to provide realistic insights into the constraints of people being targeted through Location-Tracking Tags.
 There is no identifying information for any real person contained within them.
 In accordance with research on [how designers understand personas](https://dl.acm.org/doi/10.1145/2207676.2208573), the characters are given non-human names without attributes such as gender or race.

 The analysis of each scenario provides an example usage of the modeling framework described above.
 It includes a tracking Tag usage element for illustrative purposes.
 However, as discussed previously, this element becomes more or less relevant depending on protocol evolution.
-Note that once a given Attacker persona has been modeled, it could be recombined with a different Victim persona, or vice versa, to model a different scenario.
-For example, a non-expert Victim persona could be combined with both non-expert and expert Attacker personas.
+Note that once a given Attacker persona has been modeled, it could be recombined with a different Target persona, or vice versa, to model a different scenario.
+For example, a non-expert Target persona could be combined with both non-expert and expert Attacker personas.

 #### Scenario 1